Drunk Driving Accidents

 Another source of liability is known as New York’s Dram Shop Law.
 Under New York General Obligations Law 11-101 allows anyone who is injured by any intoxicated person, or by reason of the intoxication of any person shall have a right of action against any person who shall, by unlawful selling to or unlawfully assisting in procuring liquor for such intoxicated person, have caused or contributed to such intoxication.
 The law also allows the injured person to recover actual and exemplary damages.
 In general, anyone who violates New York’s Alcohol Beverage Law, by either serving someone under the age of 21 or serves alcohol to someone who is obviously intoxicated is also liable for the injury.
 Typically, this means that the injured party or family of the person killed by a drunk driver can sue the bar or tavern where an underage drinker was served or where an obviously intoxicated person was served with alcohol.

-From our office in White Plains, our lawyers are surrounded by the Downtown White Plains bar scene and know all too well that drunk driving is a reality in White Plains and the surrounding communities of Port Chester, Greenburgh, Elmsford, Harrison, Rye, Scarsdale, Hartsdale, Pelham and Bronxville.
+From our office in New York, our lawyers are surrounded by the Downtown New York bar scene and know all too well that drunk driving is a reality in New York and the surrounding communities of Port Chester, Greenburgh, Elmsford, Harrison, Rye, Scarsdale, Hartsdale, Pelham and Bronxville.
 There are also a rising number of Dance clubs in Yonkers, Ossining, Port Chester, the Bronx, Queens and New York, which often serve underage and intoxicated drivers.
 Our drunk driving accident lawyers remain committed to representing the seriously injured and the families of the wrongfully killed.